Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Does your personality prevent you from saying no to requests from girls?"

-"I do say no. Depends on the time and occassion."
+"I do say no. Depends on the time and occasion."

 "...
 You seem to agree to whatever girls would ask you while crying."